Introduction

 Data Analysis

-Chromatographic data is typically analyzed using specialized software.
-The data can be used to calculate various parameters, including:
+Chromatographic data is analyzed using specialized software.
+Analysis yields parameters including:

 - Retention time: The time it takes for a component to elute from the stationary phase